梦想家从山上降下来 - dreamers down from the mountains - part one

-However of course it also contains THC, a relatively tame psychoactive compound that hijacks the body’s endocannabinoid system to create time distortions and sensory illusions, but mostly make you really tired and ready to fucking crush some Doritos.
-And the good news is that our bodies seem to be so well-acclimated to it that it’s literally impossible to lethally overdose on - but despite this it’s been one of the most controlled substances in modern human history, and America banned any scientific research with it at all until very recently.
+However of course it also contains THC, a relatively tame psychoactive compound that hijacks the body’s endogenous endocannabinoid system to create time distortions and sensory illusions, but mostly make you really tired and ready to fucking crush some Doritos.
+And the good news is that our bodies seem to be so well-acclimated to THC that it’s literally impossible to lethally overdose on - but despite this it’s been one of the most controlled substances in modern human history, and America banned any scientific research with it at all until very recently.

-Luckily for us, our MRCAs didn’t need Seth Rogan to appreciate the relatively tame but very tasty and nutritious cannabis of 7mya.
-And when they found the Roof of the World way back then it would’ve been more of a gentle sloping hill than a roof in many places.
-Of course that average is a big deal, since all of its great peaks are as old as the entire Tibetan Plateau is, and its hard to imagine that our first MRCAs who first strolled up to it were able to just meander easily up the peaks we today call Mount Everest and K2, formed more due to geographic plates than geothermic push.
+Luckily for us, our MRCAs didn’t need copious amounts of delictable Funyuns to appreciate the relatively tame but very tasty and nutritious cannabis of 7mya.
+And when they found the Roof of the World way back then, it would’ve been more of a gentle sloping hill than a roof in many places.
+Of course that average is a big deal, since all of its great peaks are as old as the entire Tibetan Plateau is, and its hard to imagine that the first MRCAs who first strolled up to it were able to just meander easily up the peaks we today call Mount Everest and K2, older mountains formed more due to geographic plates than geothermic push.